-Figure 1 illustrates the sex distribution in CHA 4 with males on the left and females on the right.
-Overall in 2011, CHA 4 was comprised of 47.7% males and 42.3% females; however, the composition shifts according to the age group
+Figure 1 illustrates the sex distribution in CHA 2 with males on the left and females on the right.
+Overall, there are more males than females in CHA 2, but the sex distribution changes in some of the age groups.

-The number of people in each five-year age group is shown in more detail.
-The figure shows what the population composition of CHA 4 looked like in 2006 (black line) and 2011 (bars), and what it is expected to look like in 2036 (red dotted line).
+Figure 1 also shows the number of people in each five-year age group.
+The figure shows what the data was in 2006 (black line), 2011 (bars), and what the data is expected to look like in 2036 (red dotted line).